LCRA staff has revised an earlier proposal to change the rates LCRA charges firm and interruptible customers for raw water.

 Why is LCRA considering changing water rates?

-By law, LCRA's water rates must recover the cost of managing and providing water.
-LCRA does not make a profit on its rates, nor does it have the ability to levy taxes.
-In addition to the water supply projects, LCRA must recover water management costs.
-These include daily river operations such as monitoring supply and releasing water to meet customer demand; water supply planning, permitting and development; flood management; water conservation; some dam safety and maintenance; and water delivery costs within three irrigation divisions.
+LCRA's water management costs include daily river operations such as monitoring supply and releasing water to meet customer demand; water supply planning, permitting and development; flood management; water conservation; some dam safety and maintenance; and water delivery costs within three irrigation divisions.

-In 2013, the LCRA Board Ad Hoc Committee directed staff to analyze the cost of water service to determine if a rate increase was necessary to cover costs and pay for new supplies.
-The LCRA staff analyzed rates and presented its recommendations for a rate increase on Jan.
+In 2013, the LCRA Board Ad Hoc Rates Committee directed staff to analyze the cost of water service to develop rates that fully cover costs and pay for new supplies.
+LCRA staff performed this analysis and presented its initial recommendations for a rate increase on Jan.
 14, 2014.
-The Board will consider the recommendations and hear from customers and the public for several months.
+Since that time, staff has talked with customers and the public and gotten their feedback.
+Based largely on that feedback, staff revised its proposal in late March.
+LCRA will continue this public input process.
+The Board is expected to vote on water rates in June 2014.

 Interruptible customers are mainly agricultural customers.
-They buy interruptible water, which costs less than firm water, but can be cut back or cut off during severe drought.
-For example, water from the Highland Lakes was withheld for most downstream irrigation in 2012 and 2013, and may be again in 2014.
+They buy interruptible water at a lower cost than firm water, with the understanding that interruptible water can be cut back or cut off during severe drought.
+Because of the extreme drought, water from the Highland Lakes was not available for most downstream irrigation in 2012, 2013 and 2014.

 Will my household water rates go up?